zoubinok/MIPE/README.md

 You can delete any file you want but you'd better keep ssu_merge_88888.silva.wang.taxonomy and ssu_merge_88888.pick.filter.fasta as they are the alignment and taxonomy files.
 The output files are in result_88888_mockinput.
 All *F_match_type *R_match_type *F.stat *R.stat are results of degenerate primers.

 2.2.1 HMMER alignment
 I suggest you to use HMMER to align as I prepared some scripts to support it.
-If you use HMMER to align, please use hmmreformat_nosto.pl (with stockholm file) or hmmreformat.pl (without stockholm file) to reformat it.
+If you use HMMER to align, please use hmmreformat_nosto.pl (without stockholm file) or hmmreformat.pl (with stockholm file) to reformat it.
 $perl ./scripts/hmmreformat_nosto.pl input_align output
-$perl ./scripts/hmmreformat_nosto.pl input_sto output_align output
+$perl ./scripts/hmmreformat.pl input_sto output_align output

 #######################################################################################################################################